An exciting two weeks exploring Yellowstone and the Tetons.

 In the Tetons at the start of our trip, we’ll hike with a naturalist who will teach us about the plants and animals found in this beautiful setting before we head north to Yellowstone.

-We’ll explore Yellowstone’s backcountry on day hikes, taking frequent breaks to enjoy big views of Yellowstone’s mountains, lakes and rivers.
+We’ll explore Yellowstone’s backcountry through day hikes, taking frequent breaks to enjoy big views of Yellowstone’s mountains, lakes and rivers.
 On Yellowstone Lake, we’ll kayak with guides, learning basic paddle strokes as we look for wildlife and glide past thermal features.

 During our trip, we’ll see Old Faithful, Yellowstone Falls and the Grand Canyon of Yellowstone.
 We’ll also raft the Snake River—a perfect choice for beginners.